 - The facility may warn parents that teens may claim abuse in order to manipulate them

-- No one at the facility calls you if your child suffers an injury, illness or must get medical treatment
+- No one at the facility calls you if your child suffers an injury or illness or must get medical treatment

 Policies such as the ones listed often mask when facility staffers abuse their power.
 Parents who have children in institutions that have policies such as these should be suspicious.

-How Can Our Institutional Abuse Attorney Help Fight the Troubled Teen Industry?
+How Can Our Attorney Help Fight the Troubled Teen Industry?

-Large companies, hedge funds and other financial institutions have invested interest in residential treatment facilities.
+Large companies, hedge funds, and other financial institutions have interests in residential treatment facilities.
 These groups want to avoid negative press at all costs.
 That means you will face an aggressive legal fight when dealing with these facilities.

 However, facing these facilities in court sheds a light on the problems in this industry.
 Better regulation, proper compensation, and helping the teens hurt by these facilities is what matters.
 Together, with an experienced attorney, we can help change the troubled teen industry and help kids all over Alabama and throughout the country.

 Do not face these for-profit residential treatment facilities alone.
 Tommy James Law has experience facing companies in the troubled teen industry.
 Our current lawsuit against Sequel Youth and Family Services proves how much we all need to stand together.
 Our firm helps abused teens and their families get the compensation that they deserve.